nosami/omnisharp-demo/README.md

 omnisharp-demo
 ==============

-Ready made emacs configuration for omnisharp with a bunch of plugins ready installed.
+Ready made emacs configuration for [omnisharp-emacs](https://github.com/OmniSharp/omnisharp-emacs) with a bunch of plugins ready installed.

 Don't use this if you already have an emacs installation that you want to keep!!
 This is meant for people who are new to emacs and want to get running quickly.